edwin-19/LayoutLm-Deployment/README.md

 # LayoutLM - Deployment
 Repo to test conversion of SOTA layoutlm model conversion and deployment

+# How it works
+- To convert for trition usage, the model file must be either one of 2 formats in this case the base model is in pytorch, to use it in deployment, it must first be in this format:
+    - Libtorch
+    - ONNX

+This tutorial focuses on converting it to onnx, and it will use on the SEQ Labelling Task, the other will be on hold for now

+NOTE: The tokenizer that comes with it cannot be convert to onnx, therefore it has to be seperated into 2 components

 # Installation
 1) Clone the repo
 ```bash